What is a tariff?

 This is a great question, thank you.
 A tariff is a tax on goods that come into or leave Australia.
 The Australian Parliament might impose a tariff on certain types of goods to raise money or to protect an Australian industry.

-This diagram shows how the three levels of government raise and spend money.
+How the three levels of government raise and spend money.
 Taxes and grants are used to provide services.

-How governments in Australia raise and spend money.
+How governments in Australia raise and spend money

 Parliamentary Education Office (peo.gov.au)

-How governments in Australia raise and spend money.
+How governments in Australia raise and spend money

-This diagram shows how the three levels of government raise and spend money.
+How the three levels of government raise and spend money.
 Taxes and grants are used to provide services.

 Parliamentary Education Office (peo.gov.au)